dm4rnde/docker-flask-app-base-apache2-wsgi-py3/README.md

 **You could use this project:**

-- **As a base for your own Docker image / Flask app that have similar characteristics.**
+- **As a base for your own Docker image / Flask app that require similar characteristics (i.e. when starting from beginning). **

 - **As a learning material, when learning Docker.**